Ed94/VEFontCache-Odin/Readme.md

 * Support for harfbuzz
 * Ability to set a draw transform, viewport and projection
   * By default the library's position is in unsigned normalized render space
+  * Could implement a similar design to sokol_gp's interface
 * Allow curve_quality to be set on a per-font basis

 ### Optimization: